 You’ll uncover a few variations, but most often S.M.A.R.T stands for Specific, Measurable, Attainable, Relevant and Time-bound.
 (Sometimes you’ll see Specific, Measurable, Actionable, Realistic and Time-bound — but the concept is essentially the same.)

-When creating an objective, you want it to be as short, crisp, and specific as possible.
-Having "a good year" isn't a reflection of what your company actually accomplished.
-Imagine that your boss is about to leave for vacation, and you have less than 90 seconds until he/she runs out the door, and all they want is to quickly hear what next year's key objective is -- what are you going to tell her or him that concisely explains your plans?
+When creating an objective, you want it to be as short, crisp, and as specific as possible.
+Having "a good year" doesn't capture what your company actually wants to accomplish.
+Imagine that your boss is about to leave for vacation, and you have less than 90 seconds until he/she runs out the door, and all they want to hear is what next year's key objective is -- what are you going to tell her or him that concisely explains your plans?

 Oftentimes, companies say they want to "increase their social media following."
-While that is a goal, it's not a trackable goal.
-If you start the new year with 100 followers, and end with 101, technically you met your set goal.
-But if you switch that goal to read, "We want to increase social media following by 25%," suddenly you can measure your progress every month to see if you're on track to ultimately jumping from 100 to 125 followers.
-Now you really know you hit your goal -- hopefully it's more ambitious than this example!
+While that is a goal, it's not trackable.
+If you start the new year with 100 followers, and end with 101, technically you met your stated objective.
+But if you switch that objective to read, "We want to increase social media following by 25%," suddenly you can measure your progress every month to see if you're on track to ultimately jumping from 100 to 125 followers.
+Now you know when you hit your goal -- hopefully it's more ambitious than this example!

 Why have a goal if the goal doesn't matter?
+Your goals and objectives need to be relevant to your business plan to advance your mission.
 Say you're a teddy bear business that, at maximum, can only sell 1,000 teddy bears per month through existing channels.
-In this situation, your goal likely should not be to "increase production of teddy bears from 1,000 per month to 5,000 per month."
-While it's great you have more product, if your existing distributors won't buy more, why bother?
+In this situation, your goal would not be to "increase production of teddy bears from 1,000 per month to 5,000 per month."
+While it's great to have more product, if your existing distributors won't buy more, why bother?
 Your goal should be something along the lines of, "increase distribution channels by X%."